 Compass Box are whisky blenders and bottlers, founded in the year 2000 by John Glaser.
 After many years working in the wine trade, Glaser became involved with the whisky industry when he was employed by Diageo as marketing director for Johnnie Walker.
-He found a lack of innovation frustrating however, and decided that the best course of action was to create his own path.
-Compass Box launched soon after with the release of the blended grain whisky, Hedonism.
+He found a lack of innovation frustrating, however, and decided that the best course of action was to lay his own path.
+Compass Box launched with the release of the blended grain whisky, Hedonism.

 Part of Compass Box’ core range, The Spice Tree is bottled at 46% and retails in the UK for around £40.

 Smell: Vanilla Fudge, Chinese 5 Spice & Paprika, Cinnamon, Caramel, Orange zest & Pastry.

 Taste: Cinnamon and aromatic Spice, Nutmeg, Ginger, Caramel, Fresh Bread and Orange zest.

 Thoughts: Spice Tree is an excellent dram at an affordable price.
 It’s got tons of spice yes, but its flavour rather than heat.
 There’s also a lot more going on.

 While they haven’t shied away from controversy, I sometimes feel Compass Box are defined in some quarters by their quarrels with the SWA, rather than by their whisky.
 Which is nonsense, because away from the headlines, they make excellent drams.
 Granted, the price point on some of their special releases would make a glass eye water but their core range is excellent and reasonably affordable with Spice Tree among their strongest offerings.

 *If the whisky reviewed in this article has caught your eye, you can buy it from Master of Malt here.
 Please be aware that as an affiliate I can be paid a small commission on any purchases you make after following links from my page.
 The whisky is also available from several other excellent retailers.